evanhe1/teachla-react-track/week5-usecontext/README.md

 So far, the only way that we have to pass information between components in React is via props.
 As a reminder, props allow us to bundle a set of values in a parent component into a `props` object, and then access those values as object fields in the child component.

-Unfortunately, props only allow to pass information from a parent component to its direct children.
+Unfortunately, props only allow us to pass information from a parent component to its direct children.
 This limitation presents an issue in the case of deeply nested component chains.
 Consider the scenario shown in the diagram below:

 ![long prop chain](images/prop-chain.png)